 Roscan has assembled a significant land package, encompassing 254 sq. kilometres, of 100%-owned permits in the prolific gold prospective Birimian rocks of west Mali.
 Roscan believes these are high potential properties, as they are located in an area of existing multi-million ounce gold deposits and producers.
-Kandiole lies along trend and south of the Oklo Resources Ltd. discovery (intercepts to 4.38 g/t Au over 45 metres) and the Komet Resources Inc. discovery (intercepts to 2.02 g/t Au over 62 metres) and north of the lamgold/Merrex Siribaya discovery (intercepts to 5.07 g/t Au over 33 metres).
+Kandiole lies along trend and south of the Oklo Resources Ltd. discovery and the Komet Resources Inc. discovery (intercepts to 2.02 g/t Au over 62 metres) and north of the lamgold/Merrex Siribaya discovery.